stat4701/edav/_posts/2015-03-22-erinjunkgraph.md

 ###Color in academic graphics:

-Color can be a huge issue in scientific papers.
-This is largely because most journals charge more for printing in color, but will present colored versions of plots in the online versions on the papers.
+Color can be a huge issue in scientific articles.
+This is largely because most journals charge more for printing in color, but will present colored versions of plots in the online versions on the articles.
 This means that authors need to make sure that they have plots that work well in color and in black and white, which gives way to some graphics which are very hard to read.

 ####Common color problems.